justernguyen/github-repo-saver/PRIVACY.md

 You can delete your data at any time by:
 1. Removing individual repositories in the dashboard
 2. Uninstalling the extension (this removes all local data)

+**If Chrome Sync is enabled:**
+- Disabling sync in the dashboard stops future syncing but does not delete already synced data
+- To remove synced data from Chrome Sync, you must clear Chrome Sync data in Chrome settings (chrome://settings/syncSetup)
+- Local data deletion (removing repos or uninstalling) does not automatically delete synced data

 ## Contact